top of page

 Released on January 14, 2026, "TEST ME" serves as the opening theme for the highly anticipated third season of the anime series Oshi no Ko.
 The artist CHANMINA, often called the "Beyoncé of Nerima," sublimates the core themes of the series—revenge, burning jealousy, and the rotten underside of the entertainment industry—into a seductive, cabaret-inspired soundscape with an acrobatic performance.

 The title "TEST ME" is her defiant response to the prying eyes of society and the shackles of destiny.
 It strips away the "lie" of the perfect idol's smile to reveal the raw human emotion and the inescapable "Karma" lurking beneath.
-Below, we deconstruct the soul of this track through seven key phrases.

 1. 理解してないトラウマ 何を彼に祈んのそもそも